 Over the last few days our team on the ground have been carrying out practical assessments of the local doctors and nurses we have shortlisted, to choose the most appropriate to join our team.
 It is essential to use as many of the local qualified doctors and nurses as possible and we want to provide employment and training for these local professionals who will serve their community for the long term.

 I am personally so excited about this project.
 It has taken such a long time to bring this to fruition in the context that we always imagined and hoped our Meditainer project should be; serving the most vulnerable in the toughest and poorest places.
 It truly lifts my heart to see Al Rahmie hospital starting to take shape, and also seeing the enthusiastic local response and support for what is, unquestionably, a desperately needed life-saving service.
 We feel honoured and privileged to be able to support these people who have survived unimaginable suffering.

-Deir Ez-zor was a poorer area even before the war, but Syria has suffered seven years of conflict, and people lack the ability to earn a living and support their families.
-This area has suffered three years of occupation by ISIS with all the brutal governance that this brought.
+This was a poorer area even before the war, but Syria has suffered seven years of conflict, and people lack the ability to earn a living and support their families.
+This area has suffered years of occupation by ISIS with all the brutal governance that this brought.
 There is so much to rebuild.
 The most important things that need to be rebuilt are hope and humanity.